Sandstone/Pine County • State park daily or annual pass needed

-Banning is extremely convenient, being just minutes off Highway 35 just north of Sandstone.
-It’s an easy day trip from the Cities, just an hour and twenty minutes from downtown Minneapolis, an hour and fifteen from Saint Paul.
+Banning is extremely convenient, being just minutes off Highway 35 a bit north of Sandstone.
+It’s an easy day trip from the Cities, just an hour and twenty minutes from downtown Minneapolis, an hour and fifteen from downtown Saint Paul.

 Or it’s a very nice side adventure on your way to or from Duluth and the North Shore.

-Take Exit 195 off 35.
+Take Exit 195 off Highway 35.
 It’s called Banning Junction so it’s hard to miss.
-Head east on Highway 23 and you’ll see signs for the park on your right.
+Head east on Highway 23 and you’ll soon see signs for the park on your right.

 (This post was first published in September 2019 and has been updated.)